Sit back and soak it all up

 Right on the Pembrokeshire Coast Path and overlooking Newport Bay, this is a great site for tents, caravans and camper vans.
 Spread over three fields, there’s plenty of room even in the height of summer.
 There’s even a tiny bunk room in the farm for over-nighting Coast Path walkers.
 Facilities are limited but there is an undercover area for cooking if it’s raining.
 A short walk on the Coast Path brings you to Newport Parrog, one of the most idyllic locations on the planet!
 Alternatives are Conifers campsite on the adjacent farm or Morawelon on the Parrog.

 Perched on the cliff top just east of Fishguard itself, this mixed site has static caravans for hire and a campsite for tents, touring caravans and camper vans.
 A little exposed if the weather is wild but stupendous views when it’s not!
 This site has some indoor facilities with a games room and TV lounge.
 A half hour walk along the coast path takes you to a tiny secret beach at Aberbach.

 Upper Portclew Farm at Freshwater East

 On the edge of St Davids is one of the most eco-friendly farms you could hope to find: Organic, powered by renewable sources and they make great cheeses from their own herd of cows.
 The best part, however, is the location.
-It’s right above the fantastic Caerfai Bay beach.
-Campsite facilities are good, the fields fairly flat and you get direct access onto the Pembrokeshire Coast Path.
-In 2013 they also started providing yurts that you can hire.
-Caerfai Bay Caravan & Tent Park or Glan y Mor campsites are in the same location.
+It’s right above the fantastic Caerfai bay beach.
+Campsite facilities are good, the fields fairly flat and you get direct access to the Pembrokeshire Coast Path.